 Orange County Bar Association

-Co-Author, “City of Corona v.
-Liston Brick Co. of Corona: Keep Your Incompetent Evidence Out Of the Courtroom!” – Murphy & Evertz E-Alert – August 23, 2012.
+“City of Corona v.
+Liston Brick Co. of Corona: Keep Your Incompetent Evidence Out Of the Courtroom!” – Murphy & Evertz E-Alert (August 23, 2012).

 “Is That Your Final Offer?
-Agencies Beward A Final Offer Amounting to Less Than 60% Of The Compensation Awarded” – Murphy & Evertz E-Alert – December 3, 2010.
+Agencies Beware A Final Offer Amounting to Less Than 60% Of The Compensation Awarded” – Murphy & Evertz E-Alert (December 3, 2010).

 “The Fifth Amendment’s Takings Clause: Public Use and Private Use; Unfortunately, There Is No Difference,” 40 Loy.
 L.A.
 L. Rev. 809 (2007).

 Speaker, “Surplus Property Disposition: How to Win the Game for Your Agency . . .
-And Stay Out of Jail,” 2011 IRWA Annual International Education Conference, Atlanta, Georgia (June, 2011).
+And Stay Out of Jail,” 2011 IRWA 57th Annual International Education Conference, Atlanta, GA (June 13, 2011).

 Speaker, “Square Pegs, Round Holes, Easy Targets: Valuing Special Use Property In Eminent Domain,” Appraisal Institute Spring Litigation Conference, Woodside, CA (May 26, 2011).